House delegation's immediate priority in Puerto Rico doesn't include statehood

 Grijalva has said the Natural Resources Committee is expected to revise the law that created the board and how much authority it has over Puerto Rico’s elected government.

-“If we’re going to reform the Promesa law, if we’re going to make sure that humanitarian aid get to Puerto Rico urgently and rapidly, I think these conversations matter,” said Grijalva, who added that he seeks to prevent cuts to the the island’s public education system and the University of Puerto Rico.
+“If we’re going to reform the Promesa law, if we’re going to make sure that Puerto Rico gets humanitarian aid urgently and rapidly, I think these conversations matter,” said Grijalva, who added that he seeks to prevent cuts to the island’s public education system and the University of Puerto Rico.

 Status not an immediate priority